-3.2.2 Finding an Agent
+4.2.2 Finding an Agent

-Agents can use the directory-service to locate agents with which to communicate.
-If agent B is seeking stock quotes, it may search for an agent that uses the ontology "org.fipa.ontology.stockquote".
-If it does so, it will retrieve the directory-entry for agent A. It might also retrieve other directory-entries for agents that support that ontology.
+Agents can use the directory-service to locate other agents with which to communicate.
+With reference to Figure 4, if agent B is seeking stock quotes, it may search for an agent that advertises use of the stockquote ontology.
+Technically, this would involve searching for a directory-entry that includes the key-value-pair {ontology, {com, dowjones, ontology, stockquote}}.
+If it succeeds it will retrieve the directory-entry for agent A. It might also retrieve other directory-entries for agents that support that ontology.